jbromet/drone_landing_multiple_dynamic_objects/README.md

 1. Download the complete UAV123 & UAV20L datasets [here](https://cemse.kaust.edu.sa/ivul/uav123).
 2. For "low images" and pedestrians only: select the 8th and 19th folder.
 For "high" images and pedestrians only: select the 4th, 7th and 10th folder.
 Any other folders that match a low altitude or high altitude point of view can be chosen.
-3. Run the script _drone_landing_multiple_dynamic_objects/UAV Dataset/data_preparation.py script to classify, rename and merge folders for the training.
+3. Run the script drone_landing_multiple_dynamic_objects/UAV Dataset/data_preparation.py script to classify, rename and merge folders for the training.
+> Run to install pillow package : py -m pip install pillow
 4. Create a Roboflow account and follow this [tutorial](https://blog.roboflow.com/training-yolov4-on-a-custom-dataset/) to prepare the data for training.
 - Create three datasets on Roboflow (low, high, all heights) and upload the annotations as well.
 The previous data_preparation.py script takes care of converting the annotations format already.
 - Split dataset into 25% Validation, 75% Training, testing beind done using Unity pictures.